toupiefolle/mad-spinning-top/_notes/2021-06-30-the-pragmatic-genealogy-of-concepts.md

 - Lion (MURARD)

-Reading the interviews in Morford, and Dosse, confirms that the 'mafia' or 'noyau dur' of CERFI was Fourquet, Murard, Maury, Mozère, Rostain, and Anne Querrien, although the latter was often more in the role of intercessor between the two tendencies in the group -- Fourquet, Rostain and Murard who sought independence from Guattari, and Mozère, Maury who
+Reading the interviews in Morford, and Dosse, confirms that the 'mafia' or '*noyau dur*' of CERFI was Fourquet, Murard, Maury, Mozère, Rostain, and Anne Querrien, although the latter was often more in the role of intercessor between the two tendencies in the group -- Fourquet, Rostain and Murard who sought independence from Guattari, and Mozère, Maury who